What is cervical mucus?

 Appearance and texture of cervical mucus |

-Sensation experienced |
+Sensation felt |

 Fertility level |

-| Start of the follicular phase (infertile phase) |
+| Beginning of the follicular phase (infertile phase) |

-Absent or very scant cervical mucus, dry, pasty, sticky, whitish: the mucus prevents sperm from reaching the uterus. |
+Cervical mucus that’s absent or very scant, dry, pasty, sticky, whitish: this mucus prevents sperm from travelling up into the uterus. |

-Feeling of dryness |
+Feeling dry |

 Very low / Infertility |

-| Pre-ovulatory phase / middle of follicular phase |
+| Pre-ovulatory phase / mid-follicular phase |

-More abundant discharge, creamy texture, slightly sticky, white or yellowish color |
+More abundant cervical mucus, creamy texture, slightly sticky, white or yellowish in color |

 Feeling of dampness |